IvyIp/express-mongoose-jwt-login-permission-example/README.md

 Set req.header('x-user') as the username.
 Token that mounted with this user will be expired.

+ - GET /user/admin
+Set req.header('x-jwt') as the token issued above.
+Set req.header('x-user') as the username.
+Only user with admin role can view this page.

  - GET /loginOnly
 Set req.header('x-jwt') as the token issued above.
 Set req.header('x-user') as the username.